Pseudotsuga menziesii subsp. menziesii

 Historical records identify much larger and taller trees.
 Such records are always subject to question, but some were collected by professional foresters and scientists and are likely quite reliable.
 For example, a tree near Mineral, Washington was measured at 68.6 m (225 feet) tall in 1924, at which time its top, which had broken off many years before and was on the ground, was measured at 48.8 m (160 feet), indicating a total height of at least 117.3 m (385 feet).
 This tree was 469 cm (15.4 feet) dbh.
 It was blown down in 1930 and a section of it can be seen at the Wind River Arboretum in Carson, Washington (Carder 1995).
 The measurements were made by Richard McCardle and Leo Isaac, both highly qualified and widely published forest scientists of the day.

 This is another species that loves New Zealand (home to the largest known trees of several conifers native to other countries).
-The oldest planting of the species in that country dates to 1859, and it includes a specimen that was 69.6 m tall in late 2013 (Robert Van Pelt email 2013.12.26).
-This is taller than any other horticultural conifer that I know of.
+The oldest plantings of the species in that country, at Peel Forest Estate, date to 1859 and include a specimen that was 69.6 m tall in late 2013 (Robert Van Pelt email 2013.12.26).
 It is possible that one day New Zealand may host larger Douglas-firs than North America; an analysis by Waring et al. (2008) showed that the tree attains higher growth rates there than it does in North America, basically because of greater growing-season precipitation that reduces water stress, enabling higher net primary productivity.

 A ring-counted age(?) of 1350 for a specimen from Vancouver Island (BC) collected by M.L.
 Parker and Les Jozsa (Brown 1996).
 This tree was one member of stand that established after a fire ca. 635 A.D.
 It blew down in a storm in the winter of 1985-86, providing an opportunity to date it (Stoltmann 1987).
 It is plausible that older trees are still alive in the stand.
 There is also a record of a 1307 years for a stump in a clearcut on Waterloo Mtn, Vancouver Island, sampled by Les Jozsa (Stoltmann 1993).
 Ages of 650 years are fairly common in western Washington and British Columbia, whereas trees more than 800 years old are quite rare and no living trees have been demonstrated to be as much as 1000 years old; all evidence is from the stumps of cut trees.